itlocker/n8n-connectwise/README.md

 # n8n-nodes-connectwise

-This repo contains a node which will provide access to Connectwise PSA.
+This repo contains a node which will provide access to Resource Guru.

 ## Using this community node